cagatayeroglu/AppleHealth/README.md

 These findings highlight the significant impact of environment and routine on physical activity levels, with structured environments like school contributing positively to daily step counts.

-FOR THE DETAİLED FİNDİNGS: [`AppleHealth.ipynb`](https://github.com/cagatayeroglu/AppleHealth/blob/main/AppleHealth.ipynb)
+For the detailed findings and analysis : [`AppleHealth.ipynb`](https://github.com/cagatayeroglu/AppleHealth/blob/main/AppleHealth.ipynb)

 ---